Monitoring and optimizing your slowest mobile builds

 When you open Bitrise Insights you can find the Successful build time chart on the Overview page.
 Here you can see your overall build time trends in the whole Workspace and you can also see the top 5 slowest apps' build time trends.

-From here you can continue your investigation using either the View details button or by clicking the Builds page under the Explore section in the left sidebar:
+From here you can continue your investigation using either the Builds page under the Explore section in the left sidebar: button or by clicking the

 When you open the Build Explore page there are two relevant metrics you can check related to build times.
 The Top build time (p90), which is the 90th percentile, and the Typical build time (p50), which is the 50th percentile.